Cray-HPE/docs-sat/portal/developer-portal/install/Uninstall_and_Downgrade.md

 6. Verify the new version of the SAT CLI.

     **NOTE:** This version number will differ from the version number of the SAT release distribution.
-This is the semantic version of the `sat` Python package, which is different from the version number of the overall SAT release distribution.
+This is the semantic version of the SAT Python package, which is different from the version number of the overall SAT release distribution.

     ```screen